Chavezjune/juneteeth-/Home.md

 ### zigzagOffset
 When filling a shape using the **zigzag-line** style, this property indicates the nominal width of the zig-zag triangle in each line.
 If not set, it defaults to the **hachureGap** value.

+### preserveVertices
+When randomizing shapes do not randomize locations of the end points. e.g. end points of line or a curve.
+Boolean value, defaults to `false`

 # Config
 When <a href="#roughcanvas">instantiating RoughCanvas</a>, you can, optionally, pass in a configuration object.
 The object can have any of these properties: